 The P-CSCF (IMS-ALG) shall handle signalling related to e2ae protection.
 In particular, the P-CSCF (IMS-ALG) shall terminate the key management protocol and communicate the agreed security context parameters to the IMS Access GW over the Iq interface.

-The IMS Access GW shall terminate the protocol for media confidentiality and integrity protection towards the UE as requested by the P-CSCF (IMS-ALG).
-The IMS Access GW shall send unprotected packets to and receive unprotected packets from the network, unless other protection mechanisms have been configured to be used in the direction towards the network according to the policies of the operator.
+The IMS Access GW or Data Channel Media Function shall terminate the protocol for media confidentiality and integrity protection towards the UE as requested by the P-CSCF (IMS-ALG).
+The IMS Access GW shall send unprotected packets to and receive unprotected packets from the network, except for IMS data channel media, and unless other protection mechanisms have been configured to be used in the direction towards the network according to the policies of the operator.

 For IMS real-time traffic, the IMS Access GW shall send SRTP and SRTCP packets to and receive SRTP and SRTCP packets from the UE as requested by the P-CSCF (IMS-ALG).
 The IMS Access GW shall send RTP and RTCP packets to and receive RTP and RTCP packets from the network.